zhengminhui/zhengminhui.github.io/source/_posts/Iterators-and-generators.md

 title: Iterators and generators
 date: 2018-05-01 01:19:28
 categories:
   - web
 tags:
   - ECMAScript2015
   - es6
   - iterators
   - generators
 ---

-# Iterators and Generators

-## Iterators
+#### Iterators

 Iterators are objects with a specific interface designed for iteration.